-If you would like to speak with current students in the Health Promotion and Behavior Program please email the request to firstname.lastname@example.org, and Carmen Bouwsma will connect you with some of our current students.
+If you would like to speak with current students in the Health Promotion and Behavior Program please email the request to email@example.com, and Allison Mixon will connect you with some of our current students.

 Is an MPH required for admission to the Ph.D. program?

 An MPH is not required.
-However, if you do not have an MPH, some master’s level courses may be required before beginning your doctoral studies.
+However, if you are accepted and you do not have an MPH degree, some master’s level courses may be required before beginning your doctoral classes.

 What official transcripts do I need to send?